Priyavarman007/Walmart-Data-Analysis/README.md

-# Walmart-Data-Analysis
+# Walmart-Data-Analysis in Tableau
-Walmart Data Analysis Project in Tableau: this project leverages Tableau for dynamic visualizations and trend analysis.
-Explore sales patterns, customer behavior, and inventory dynamics to drive strategic decisions and enhance operational efficiency.
+Walmart Data Analysis Project in Tableau: This Tableau project leverages Walmart's extensive dataset to uncover valuable insights and trends.
+Explore interactive visualizations to understand sales patterns, customer behaviors, and optimize decision-making.
+Uncover the power of data-driven strategies with our comprehensive analysis.